dustdustinthewind/IntralismQoLMod/README.md

 ### Misc
 - **Map images will now compress** before being used as a texture.
 No more needing 30 gigs of ram to play an image sequencce storyboard.
 This does increase loading times.
 TODO: Give mappers control over compression.
 - Downloaded **maps will display their difficulty** when hovered in map-select.
+- **Zoom difficulty calculations have been reigned in**, zooms outside of 4-40 get treated as 4 or 40, meaning maps can't reach 1 million or infinity difficulty.
 - Added a **backup feature to saves**, in case the mod or the game fucks things up.
 - Press "O" while connecting to server to **Quickstart Offline Mode**
 - **Several vanilla bugs have been squashed** (a never ending feat)